rubrikinc/terraform-provider-rubrik/docs/bootstrap_cces_aws.md

 * `node_config` - (Required) The Node Name and IP formatted as a map.
 * `enable_encryption` - (Optional) Enable software data encryption at rest.
 When bootstrapping a Cloud Cluster this value needs to be False.
 Default value is false.
 * `bucket_name` - (Required) AWS S3 bucket where CCES will store its data.
+* `enable_immutability` - (Optional) Enable immutability on the S3 objects that CCES uses.
+Default value is false.
 * `wait_for_completion` - (Optional) Flag to determine if the function should wait for the bootstrap process to complete.
 Default value is true.
 * `timeout` - (Optional) The number of seconds to wait to establish a connection the Rubrik cluster before returning a timeout error.
 Default is 15.